noncombatant/futils/src/fields_help.md

 1,749	llamas	exclusively human flesh (for some reason)
 ```

-We’ll use `-f '\t'` to delimit the fields, and we can use `fields` to select
+We can use `fields` to select some of the fields.
+(The default input field
+delimiter is the tab, but if we want to be explicit, we can use `-f '\t'`.)
+For
-some of the fields.
-For example, to print only the count of each animal:
+example, to print only the count of each animal:

 ```
 fields -f '\t' -c 0 farm-animals.txt